The Refresh Problem: Why Modern Web Apps Break (And How to Fix It)

 Browser: Loads new HTML, runs new JavaScript, starts fresh

-- Every navigation triggers a full page reload
+- Every navigation triggers full reload

-- State is lost between navigations
+- State lost between navigations

 - Server knows about every route

-- Simple deployment (just upload HTML files)
+- Simple deployment (upload files)

-About page: /about → Loads about.html
+/about → about.html

-Dashboard: /dashboard → Loads dashboard.html
+/dashboard → dashboard.html

 Refresh any page?
 Works perfectly.
-The server has a file for every URL.

-Paradigm #2: Single Page Applications — The Browser Decides
+The Browser Decides

 ↓